Comparison Guide

 Recommendation

-Final recommendation.
+Final recommendation

 Frequently Asked Questions

-Is Zoho CRM cheaper than HubSpot for growing teams?
+Is Zoho CRM cheaper than HubSpot?

-Which CRM is easier for a first-time team to use?
+Which CRM is easier for beginners?

 Can both tools handle automation and reporting?